PujauAlabama/Hedging-In-Quant-Research/README.md

 multispec <- multispec(replicate(ncol(log_returns), ugarch_spec))
 dcc_spec <- dccspec(uspec = multispec, dccOrder = c(1, 1), distribution = "mvnorm")  # Multivariate normal distribution
 ```
+### Hedging Using Augmented Dicky Fuller Test (ADF)
+- It uses the
+- This method uses co-integration (i.e. long term time invariant correlation of two time series data) method between two stocks, which is important for pair trading scenarios.
+- We can consider one target stock as $R_{Target}$ and hedged return as $R_{Hedged}$ and a residual term R
+$$
+R = R_{Target} -  \beta R_{Hedged}

+$$
+where $\beta$ is
+### Hedging Using The Johansen test (Co-integration analysis)
+-  Johansen test uses this cointegration method to figure out among a set of stocks, which ones among these combinedly gives stationary return for a long period of time.
+Though the stock time series data might be non-stationary individually, but thier combined portfolio would stay stationary.
+So while hedging that combination portfolio is considered which gives positive return throughout.
+-